JeyBySy/MapaManiaPH/README.md

 - **🇵🇭 Quick Start**
   Three pre-selected province.
 Guess the province first then proceed to guess it's city/municipal.
   A fast-paced, 12-question quiz with two type of challenge to choose from:

   - **Typing Challenge** - Type the name of the highlighted province. ex. ( B _ _ A _ _ A S ) <i>with hint</i>
-  - **Multiple Choice** - Choose the correct name based on the highlighted area.

 - **🌍 Explore Map**
 - **⏱️ Challenge Mode**